Citi Field: Home Run Apple

 Another tradition from Shea Stadium carried over into Citi Field is the Home Run Apple.
 When a Mets player hits a home run, a giant apple, which has a Mets logo on the front that lights up, rises from its housing in the center field batter's eye.
 The new apple that was constructed for Citi Field is more than four times the size of the previous one and was designed by Minneapolis-based engineering firm Uni-Systems.

 During the 2009 season, the original Shea apple was located in Bullpen Plaza, just inside the Bullpen Gate entrance.
 In 2010, it was relocated outside the ballpark in Mets Plaza to the area between the Jackie Robinson Rotunda and the entrance to the Mets–Willets Point subway station.

 Tom Seaver statue

 On April 15, 2022, at their season home opener, the Mets unveiled a statue of Tom Seaver, created by sculptor William Behrends.
 It is located in Mets Plaza, next to the Shea Stadium Home Run Apple.

 Grimace seat

-On September 16, 2024, the Mets installed a purple seat in Section 302, Row 6, Seat 12 to honor the McDonaldland character Grimace, who has been embraced by the fans when the team went on a seven-game winning streak after he threw the first pitch on the June 12, 2024 game against the Miami Marlins.
+On September 16, 2024, the Mets installed a purple seat in Section 302, Row 6, Seat 12 to honor the McDonaldland character Grimace, who had been embraced by the fans when the team went on a seven-game winning streak after he threw the first pitch on the June 12, 2024 game against the Miami Marlins.